ra559/cis106/_labs/lab6.md

 ```

 **Problem 3:**<br>
 Clear your terminal. in the `lab6` directory, create the following directory structure.
-Display a tree of the directory once you have created.
-Your directory tree must look exactly like mine.
-Take a screenshot:
+You need to create the pdf files as well.
+Remember mkdir creates directories while touch creates files.
+Display a tree of the directory. **Take a screenshot**:
 ```
 docs/
 └── books